No Smoking (1951 film): Plot

-In this cartoon, we start with flashbacks featuring a "Goofy"-like version of Christopher Columbus, who is given a cigar by a Native American.
+In this cartoon, we start with flashbacks feature a "Goofy"-like version of Christopher Columbus, who is given a cigar by a Native American.
 His three ships bring it back to their country, with smoke floating from them.
-A man in Europe rolls a cigar with a leaf and a midget lights it with a small torch, and we see the impact of the popularity of smoking today.
+A man in Europe rolls a cigar with a leaf and a midget lights it with a small torch, and the impact of the popularity of smoking is shown.

-Then we fade to Goofy, in the role of George Geef, who is an extreme nicotine addict, smoking various cigarettes, cigars and pipes, as we watch him smoke during the evening and as he goes to bed (as a huge cloud of smoke covers his head), when he wakes up in the morning, as he shaves, as he drinks coffee and at work.
-But soon his throat tickles and his eyes get irritated and he cannot blow out his matches.
-So he throws away all of his smoking products and decides to quit.
+Goofy, in the role of George Geef, who is an extreme nicotine addict, smokes various cigarettes, cigars and pipes during the evening and as he goes to bed (as a huge cloud of smoke covers his head), when he wakes up in the morning, he shaves, drinks coffee and goes at work.
+Soon his throat tickles and his eyes get irritated and he cannot blow out his matches, so he throws away all of his smoking products and decides to quit.
 It works fine at first, and feels he can do it.

-But then the boss congratulates George for being able to quit smoking, and as he lights up a cigarette, he says "It ain't easy.
+Then the boss congratulates George for being able to quit smoking, and as he lights up a cigarette, he says "It ain't easy.
 If it was, I'd quit!"
 Another employee, who is now a father, nearly offers George a cigar in honor of the occasion, but then remembers that he quit smoking.
-Almost everyone at the office still smokes, and George admits that he loves smoking, and he babbles like crazy and runs out of the office like a madman, leading into the following montage...
+Almost everyone at the office still smokes, and George admits that he loves smoking, and he babbles like crazy and runs out of the office like a madman, leading into the following montage.